cosmos/ibc/spec/app/ics-101-interchain-swap/README.md

 ### Control Flow And Life Scope

-These are methods of `Swap Initiator`, which execute main logic and output a state change, state change is need to be executed on both local and remote
+These are methods that output a state change on the source chain, which will be synced by the destination chain.

 ```ts
 function createPool(msg: MsgCreatePoolRequest) {